 - 5.3.2.1.
 Federal Work Study Program Student work study employment positions are available each year through various departments on campus.
-This program is administered by the Financial Aid Office in cooperation with the Career and Outreach Services Office.
+This program is administered by the Financial Aid Office in cooperation with the Career-Human Resources and Outreach Services Office.
 A FAFSA is required.
-Applications are mailed to students with their award letters, and the acceptance of work study is not a guarantee of employment. - 5.3.2.2.
+Applications are mailed to students with their award letters available online, and the acceptance of work study is not a guarantee of employment.
+If the offer of assistance includes federal work study, it must be understood that the amount listed is the student's eligibility and is not a guarantee of employment.
+Students must maintain a 2.0 overall GPA to be eligible for on-campus employment. - 5.3.2.2.
 Student Employment Program The student employment program is funded by the College and students do not have to demonstrate financial need to qualify for a position.